palantirnet/devkit/docs/Updating-Existing-Box.md

 packer build -only=virtualbox-iso -var-file=drupalbox/ubuntu.json drupalbox/drupalbox.json
 ```

 Both of these approaches run similar commands, but running packer directly gives you the opportunity to use flags to manipulate the build process in a one-off fashion.
-Try `packer --help build` for details.
+Try `packer --help build` for details, and see the `Makefile` for this project's standard usage.

 ## Releasing a box to Vagrant Cloud

 ```
-vagrant login
+vagrant cloud auth login
-packer build -only=virtualbox-iso -var-file=drupalbox/ubuntu.json -var 'cloud_dest=palantir/drupalbox' -var 'cloud_version=999' drupalbox/drupalbox.json
+make vagrant-cloud
 ```

 ## Updating Ubuntu